Adult Education and Literacy

 Three Federal team meetings that include peer reviewers are held to prepare for the AEFLA monitoring review.
 At least two conference calls between the federal team and state contacts also are conducted.
 Federal team meetings are designed to clarify issues to be addressed during the visit, make assignments of issues to participants, ensure that peer reviewers are familiar with the monitoring process, and discuss the agendas for state conference calls.
 Conference calls with state contacts introduce the state to the AEFLA monitoring process, familiarize state staff with the monitoring instruments, gather and cross-check information on issues, develop the review agenda and establish the logistics of hotel, transportation, and facilities required for the review.

-OVAE/DAEL uses the State Review Protocol portion of the OVAE AEFLA Monitoring Tool to guide the on-site monitoring process.
+OCTAE/DAEL uses the State Review Protocol portion of the OCTAE AEFLA Monitoring Tool to guide the on-site monitoring process.
 A Local Protocol is also included within the instrument as a resource for state agencies in developing monitoring instruments to use with local providers.